toperrrrrrrr/Fairr/Training/orphaned_files_analysis.md

 | `project_progress.md` | **Deleted** | This file contained outdated status information and was superseded by the `technical_roadmap.md`.
 It has been deleted. |
 | `TO_REVIEW.md` | **Deleted** | This was a temporary checklist.
 All action items were completed or superseded by other documents.
 It has been deleted. |

----

-## 2. Source Code Orphans (`/app` Directory)

-*Analysis pending.*

-Automatically detecting orphaned source code files is complex and requires static analysis tools that can build a full dependency graph of the project.
-A manual review would be required to identify unused classes or modules with high confidence.